dc6jn/gpx2msfs/README.md

 Some ideas for future improvement are
 * make my own POI signs with custom layout (direction arrows, nice symbols)
 * add "billboards" with images from that location during my visit
-* add ability to switch on/off only selected groups tracks/waypoints
+* add ability to switch on/off only selected groups of tracks/waypoints